ggrg/docs/DFSP/BulkPayment/README.md

 Rationale: Payments must be subject to fraud and AML/CFT checks, and blocked where the participant is deemed an unacceptable recipient. www.gatesfoundation.org Requirements for a Pro-Poor Interoperability Service for Transfers.

-*Currently we don’t have such components in the system to support this scenario.*
+*Currently we don't have such components in the system to support this scenario.*

 ## Handling Bulk Payments Transactions